camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

   - `executionPlatform`: <target platform\>
   - `executionPlatformVersion`: <target platform version\>

-In the case of a Form, the payload also includes the `formFieldTypes`:
+In the case of a form, the payload also includes the `formFieldTypes`:

 ```json
 "formFieldTypes": {